 Decide on a schedule that fits your lifestyle.
 For example, you could choose to go along to smaller networking events every month, or you may wish to only attend the big industry events.

-The three big Accounting Events in Sydney in 2019 are:
+With the The Accounting Business Expo over for another year, the next big Accounting Events in Sydney in 2019 are:

 Whichever events and conferences you choose to attend, by booking your tickets now they will be committed to your calendar and, therefore, it will be considerably more likely that you will attend.
 You’ll also find that by receiving the conference newsletters you’ll likely build up a better understanding of who is attending and the people you’d like to network with on the day.